-The seasons are changing and with cooler weather our eating habits usually migrate toward warming foods that are not only delicious, but actually help us to feel satisfied and warm inside.
-Go ahead and check off your chili requirements of being hearty and healthy because this easy chili recipe meets both.
-So it’s definitely time to break out your favorite soup pot and make up a batch of Easy Veggie Chile, which meets all “best chili ever” qualifications!
+When the seasons begin to change to cooler weather, our eating habits usually migrate toward warming foods that are not only delicious but actually help us to feel satisfied and warm inside.
+Go ahead and check off your hearty and healthy chili requirements because this easy chili recipe meets both.
+As cooler weather rolls in, it’s definitely time to break out your favorite soup pot and make up a batch of Easy Veggie Chile, which by the way, meets all the “best chili ever” qualifications.

 Easy Veggie Chili Recipe